Dunlop 535Q Cry Baby® Multi-Wah Review

 A six-position voice selector switch on the right-hand side of the pedal allows you to fine-tune the Wah’s sound from narrow and dark to broad and subtle.

 These two additional features create plenty of tone-shaping opportunities, allowing you to easily adjust the Wah’s sound to the guitar, amp, or song.

 Build Quality: 9/10

 It all feels and looks great, from the metal enclosure to the plastic battery door underneath.
-Plus, the recessed input and out jacks, and power sockets add to the top build quality.
+Plus, the recessed input and output jacks, and power sockets add to the top build quality.

 Controls and Features: 8/10

-You can tune the wah’s sweep with the 6 position switch, which allows you to voice the wah exactly how you like it.
-Plus you can further refine the voicing by using the VARIABLE Q knob, which controls the width of the GCB535Q’s bandpass.
+You can tune the Wah’s sweep with the 6-position switch, which allows you to voice the Wah exactly how you like it.
+Further refine the pedal’s voicing by using the VARIABLE Q knob, which controls the width of the GCB535Q’s bandpass.